Tag Archives: between

 Alley, Night

-Interior lights spill into an alley between two industrial buildings
+“Alley, Night” — Interior lights spill into an alley between two industrial buildings

-On this evening those of us who have photographed at Mare Island for a long time — some for several decades — were noticing and lamenting some of the changes that are coming to the place.
-It lay almost dormant for many years, but now many of the old buildings are being refitted for modern users.
+On this evening those of us who have photographed at Mare Island for a long time — some for several decades — lamented some of the changes that are coming to the place.
+It lay almost dormant for years, but now many of the old buildings are being refitted for modern users.
 On one hand this changes the lonely and forlorn character of the island.
 On the other hand, it means that once the buildings are rehabilitated they will likely stand for a long time.
 But right now construction is going on everywhere, some interesting places now are off-limits, and fences have been erected around the construction work.
 That posed a problem for this photograph.
 In the past I could walk right up this alley, but now a portable cyclone fence cuts off access.
 I solved the problem by extending my tripod as high as it would go — well above my head! — and photographing over the top of the fence.